9 Adding uncertainty to forecasts

 9.2 Assignment

-4. Modify your “forecast_code_template.R” to include the additional sources of uncertainty
+3. Modify your “forecast_code_template.R” to include the additional sources of uncertainty that are relevant to the model that is used for forecasting.

 9.3 Module reference